SlothOfEmpire/FirstLineCode2/README.md

 # Edited on branch dev1 .
 # direct commit and create another remote branch.
 # edit and push remote branch master and dev.
+# new a local branch and edit and commit origin .